Bachelor of Engineering with Honours

 If A Level Physics is not being offered then Double Award Science at grades BB, C*C*, 55 or GCSE Physics or Chemistry grade B, C*, 5 is required.

 Please note that for purposes of entry to this course the Level 2 Certificate in Essential Skills - Application of Number is NOT regarded as an acceptable alternative to GCSE Maths.

 Level 2 Certificate in Essential Skills - Communication will be accepted as equivalent to GCSE English

 The minimum requirement for this course is Academic IELTS 6.0 with no band score less than 5.5.
 Trinity ISE: Pass at level III also meets this requirement for Tier 4 visa purposes.

 Ulster recognises a number of other English language tests and comparable IELTS equivalent scores.

-HNC requirement in Civil Engineering is overall Distinction to include 90 level 4 credits at Distinction for year one entry.
+Pass HNC in Civil Engineering with overall Distinction to include 90 level 4 credits at Distinction for year one entry.

-HND requirement in Civil Engineering is overall Merit to include 60 L5 credits at Distinction and a Merit in Engineering Maths, Structural Analysis, Hydraulics/Hydrology and Soil Mechanics for year 2 entry.
+Pass HND in Civil Engineering with overall Merit to include 60 L5 credits at Distinction and a Merit in Engineering Maths, Structural Analysis, Hydraulics/Hydrology and Soil Mechanics for year 2 entry.